wmohammad83/ReadMeGenerator/README.md

 ## Installation

 To install necessary dependencies, run the following command:

-// npm install
+    npm install

 ## Usage

-You can use this applicaiton by running .
+You can use this applicaiton by running `node index.js`

 ## License